Groundbreaking of the Casper Wyoming Temple

 In his dedicatory prayer on the site, Elder Nielsen said, “Our hearts are full of gratitude as we contemplate the magnitude of what is about to happen.
 This gathering is an answer to many prayers.
 We can only imagine the celebration on the other side of the veil among those whose sacrifices prepared the way for the blessings we enjoy today.
 Our hearts rejoice with them.”

-The Casper Wyoming Temple is scheduled to be dedicated Nov.
+The Casper Wyoming Temple was dedicated Nov.
 24, 2024, by Elder Quentin L. Cook of the Quorum of the Twelve Apostles.

 Timeline of the Casper Wyoming Temple